Stormwrecker/pygame-multiplayer-framework/README.md

-# multiplayer-framework
- adapted from TechWithTim but more expanable
+This code is adapted from TechWithTim but is more expanable and can have up to 4 clients.